 Continue participating in the subreddit after the AMA.
 The worst thing you can do is disappear immediately.
 Stay active for at least 2 to 3 weeks afterward, answering questions and contributing to discussions.
 This reinforces that you are a genuine community member, not just someone who showed up for a promotional event.
 MediaFast can help you maintain consistent Reddit engagement after the AMA with scheduled posts and comment management.

-MediaFast helps you build karma, find the right subreddits, and craft posts that establish credibility before your big AMA.
+MediaFast helps you establish subreddit presence, build karma, and craft posts that make you recognizable before your live AMA session.

 Common questions about hosting a successful AMA on Reddit.